RedPRL/ocaml-bwd/README.markdown

 ### Minimality

-This library is currently to serve proof assistants developed by the RedPRL Development Team (for example, cooltt), so we add only include a small collection of functions, and will deprecate unused or ill-designed functions quickly.
-That said, please [open an GitHub issue](https://github.com/RedPRL/ocaml-bwd/issues/new/choose) if some function will be helpful for your project.
+This library is currently to serve proof assistants developed by the RedPRL Development Team (for example, cooltt), so we include only a small collection of functions, and will deprecate unused or ill-designed functions quickly.
+That said, please [open a GitHub issue](https://github.com/RedPRL/ocaml-bwd/issues/new/choose) if some function would have been helpful for your project.
 We will be happy to see that you find backward lists useful, too!